nareshbvemula/python_service_expose_metrics/README.md

 * Dockerfile - Docker file to build the application
 * k8s/deployment.yml - kubernetes deployment file, used to create a deployment in kubernetes
 * k8s/service.yml - kubernetes service file, to expose application port on to the Node
+* tests/test_app.py - unittest for the flask application

 ## Procedure
 Build docker image of the application